comfysage/site/content/blog/neovim-native-configuration.md

 that automatically source the plugin. instead, you can use the `event` field to create an autocommand for the plugin.

-configuration is where the most magic lies, and funnily it's also the simplest (just a few lines of lua code). lynn will automatically source any lua file in the `config/` directory of your config that matches the name of the plugin. for [mini.nvim][] this means lynn will load `config/mini.lua` and for [fzf-lua][] this means lynn will load `config/fzf.lua`. finding these files is done by the `:runtime` command - neovim has a builtin mechanism for finding files in your setup and there is no need for lua code going over your filesystem.
+configuration is where most of the magic lies, and funnily enough it's also the simplest (just a few lines of lua code). lynn will automatically source any lua file in the `config/` directory of your config that matches the name of the plugin. for [mini.nvim][] this means lynn will load `config/mini.lua` and for [fzf-lua][] this means lynn will load `config/fzf.lua`. finding these files is done by the `:runtime` command - neovim already has a builtin mechanism for finding files in your setup and there is no need for lua code going over your filesystem.

+## using lynn and sylvee

 <!--